wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-to-collect-macoslogs.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: MacOS unified logging system (ULS) events can be gathered and forwarded to the manager.
-Learn how to collect macOS ULS logs with Wazuh.
+Learn how to collect macOS ULS logs with Wazuh in this section.

 .. _how-to-collect-macoslogs: